nelsieborja/monorepos/lerna/README.md

    ```

 5. Use the shared libs in the apps

-   This is done by just updating the `package.json` files as below:
+   This is done by just adding the packages to `package.json` files as below:

    ```json
    // packages/hello/package.json